FFmpeg/FFV1/ffv1.md

 AART:j_(0) = 2
 Figure: The initial value for "j", the length of the bytestream encoding. {#figureInitializeLength}

+The following equations define how the Range coder variables evolve as it reads or writes symbols.

 SVGI:!---
 SVGI:![svg](rangebinaryvalues1.svg "range binary values 1")
 SVGI:!---